jamocko/Moon/_posts/2018-04-15-growth-analysis.md

 ![Growth Analysis](http://jamocko.github.io/assets/img/growth_analysis.png)

-<center><b>Growth Analysis</b> is one of my R notebooks containing data exploration and statistical analysis for a project analyzing how mouse growth changed over a period of time with respect to mouse genotype, sex, and litter size.</center>
+<b>Growth Analysis</b> is one of my R notebooks containing data exploration and statistical analysis for a project analyzing how mouse growth changed over a period of time with respect to mouse genotype, sex, and litter size.